EngineHub/WorldEditDocs/source/usage/regions/regionops.rst

 .. warning:: The regen command will use the current world generator, which means if the world was generated via an external tool, or if Minecraft's terrain generation has changed in the meantime, the regenerated area will not match everything around it.
 If possible, consider taking a backup of your entire world ahead of time for use with :doc:`snapshots <../snapshots>`.

-.. note:: The Bukkit API that WorldEdit uses for this command is non-fuctional as of Minecraft 1.14, so this command will not work.
-This does not affect other platforms.

 Naturalizing
 ------------